gaetanm/caphpy-model/README.md

 caphpy-model
 ============

-An example of model (MVC) taken from my personal framework CaPHPy
+An example of a model (MVC) taken from my personal framework CaPHPy